 The English retaliated by sending 60 men from Fort Vancouver to a nearby village.
 They attacked and killed seven Klallam Indians and then proceeded to attack, plunder, and destroy a nearby village.

 The Hudson Bay Company recorded the attack and noted that 25 Klallam were killed.

 The end result was 32 Klallam dead.

-Between 1833 and 1835 Klallam parties visited Fort Nisqually at least nine times, and more regularly in the following decade.
-During the same period a Hudson Bay Company trading party visited Klallam territory.
+Between 1833 and 1835, Klallam parties visited Fort Nisqually at least nine times and more regularly in the following decade.
+During the same period, a Hudson Bay Company trading party visited Klallam territory.

 This party found the Klallam mostly unwilling to sell furs, saying the company's prices were too low and that they would instead wait for some other, more competitive trader.

 Paul Kane visited Fort Nisqually and the larger region in 1847.
-His descriptions of the Klallam indicate that they still practiced slavery, had given up bows and arrows for guns, that duck netting was common, shell money was still valued, and shamanism still practiced.
+His descriptions of the Klallam indicate that they still practiced slavery, had given up bows and arrows for guns, that duck netting was common, shell money was still valued, and shamanism was still practiced.

 One village he visited was fortified and inhabited by about 200 Klallam.

 In 1847, about 150 Klallam warriors joined with Suquamish led by Chief Seattle in a major attack on the Chimakum people, intending to wipe them out completely.

 They largely succeeded, destroying the last Chimakum villages and leaving nearly everyone dead or enslaved.
 The few surviving Chimakum fled and subsequently joined the Twana, or Skokomish, near the southern end of Hood Canal.